Hendon Hooker helps No. 23 Virginia Tech beat Boston College

 BLACKSBURG, Va.
+(AP) — Virginia Tech is starting to get most of its key pieces back to full strength.

+And Saturday night, the Hokies showed what type of team they can be.

-(AP) — Hendon Hooker ran for a career-high 164 yards and three touchdowns and threw for a score in No. 23 Virginia Tech’s 40-14 victory over Boston College on Saturday night.
+Hendon Hooker ran for a career-high 164 yards and three touchdowns and threw for a score in No. 23 Virginia Tech’s 40-14 victory over Boston College.

 Khalil Herbert added 143 yards rushing for the Hokies (3-1, 3-1 Atlantic Coast Conference).
 They ran for 350 yards in bouncing back from a road loss to North Carolina.